AnacletoLAB/sHAM/README.md

 ## Usage
 Pruning + quantization and network compression are separately executed in two stages.
 1. To apply pruning and/or quantization to a model, we provide the `compress.py` script in the experiments/performance_eval directory.
-These script are customized for VGG and DeepDTA networks and a minimal runner script is contained in each network sub-directory
+These script are customized for VGG and DeepDTA networks, and a minimal runner script is contained in each network sub-directory
 2. To compress a trained network with either HAM or sHAM we provide the `uws_testing_time_space.py` example script in the experiments/time_space directory, as well with a sample runner script.